nominate a candidate but candidates must meet requirements set

 forth on the nomination form.

-Nominations for the Hall of Fame for the class of 2014 are
+Nominations for the Hall of Fame for the class of 2015

 The Rich History